bbuechler/class-presentation/README.md

 # class-presentation

-This is for CS F372
+This is for a class